-What is a culinary degree called?
+What is a Culinary Degree Called?

 Culinary degree programs can be found in several types of schools, including community colleges, vocational schools, culinary schools, and colleges and universities.